How Do Semiconductors Work?

 To understand how semiconductors work, you must understand the fundamental properties of solids.

-Electrons that are tied to an atom in a solid are confined to energy bands.
+Electrons that are tied to an atom in an an inorganic solid are confined to energy bands.
 The valence band is occupied by electrons when the temperature of the solid is absolute zero.
 In this band, electrons are tightly bound to parent atoms through strong covalent or ionic bonds, making it difficult for them to move freely.
 The conduction band, on the other hand, contains electrons that gain sufficient energy to break free from the bonds to move more freely.
 The energy gap between the valence and the conduction band is known as the band gap.
 The band gap of a material determines many of the optical and electronic properties.

 Conductors